Skip to main content

 """Reserve funds for a table buy-in."""

-if not self.exists:
+if not state.exists:

 raise CommandRejectedError("Player does not exist")